NAPO-CT “Above and Beyond” Founder’s Award presented by Judith Ann Kirk, Founder

 2020 – Leslie Raycraft

 2020 recipient, Leslie Raycraft, is no stranger to hard work and lots of learning.
-After only a few years as a member Leslie volunteered to be on the Board of Directors taking on the role of Treasurer of which she knew nothing about keeping our finances in order on QuickBooks.
+After only a few years as a member, Leslie volunteered to be on the Board of Directors taking on the role of Treasurer even though she knew nothing about keeping the finances in order on QuickBooks.
 She learned and continues to learn.
-In 2019 she also took on the huge challenge of organizing our community outreach program, Journey Home — from helping to come up with a good recipient to soliciting sponsors, to designing the floor plan and flow of the warehouse, to organizing everything from beginning to end, even the great after-work party!
+In 2019 she also took on the huge challenge of organizing the community outreach program, Journey Home — from helping to come up with a good recipient to soliciting sponsors, to designing the floor plan and flow of the warehouse, to organizing everything from beginning to end, even the great after-work party!
 Of course, she’s also a lot of fun to be with and always willing to help anyone with anything.

 2019 – Seana Turner

-2019 Founder’s Award went to Seana Turner.
+The 2019 Founder’s Award went to Seana Turner.
 What can I say?
 Just googled her name and you will get over 325,000 results which go on and on, page after page.
-Many of these pages are directly about our Seana and her organizing business and contributions to NAPO-CT.
+Many of these pages are directly about Seana and her organizing business and contributions to NAPO-CT.
 And many are responses made on other peoples’ blogs.
 Seana is a spark plug that ignites all of us into action.
-She was the instigator of NERCPO back in 2015.
-It was a pleasure to honor Seana.
-She is a strong part of NAPO-CT’s success.
+She was the dreamer and motivator of NERCPO back in 2015.
+It is a pleasure to honor Seana as she is a strong part of NAPO-CT’s success.

 2018 – Tom Larson